DevRaf-Per/mydigiQuack/README.md

 ## Downloads

-See the releases page to get the latest version: https://github.com/CedArctic/digiQuack/releases/
+See the releases on [CedArctic](https://github.com/CedArctic)'s page to get the latest version: https://github.com/CedArctic/digiQuack/releases/

 ## Digispark Scripts